chbrandt/image-processing/_episodes/03-skimage-images.md

 It returns a grayscale image with floating point values in the range from 0 to 1.
 We can use the function `skimage.util.img_as_ubyte()` in order to convert it back to the original data type and the data range back 0 to 255.
-Note that it is often better to use image values represented by floating point values, because using floating point numbers is numerically more stable.

 > ## Colour and `color`
 >